-- Each patient will be informed at the time of admission of his or her right to decline being listed in the patient information registry, which is called “no pub status.”
+- Be informed at the time of admission of your right to decline being listed in the patient information registry, which is referred to as “no publicity status,” “no pub status” or simply “NP status.”

-Additionally, patients who are minors or who are unable to communicate or understand HIPAA consent forms are placed on NP status when they arrive at the hospital’s Emergency Department.
+Additionally, patients who are minors or who are unable to communicate or understand HIPAA consent forms are placed on NP status upon arrival at the hospital’s Emergency Department.
 The patient will remain on this status until he/she, a parent, guardian or designee makes the decision to change the status and signs the NP revocation.

 - Know the name, identity and professional status of any person providing health care services to you, and to know who is primarily responsible for your care.

 - Receive complete and current information concerning your diagnosis in terms you can understand.
-If it is not medically advisable for the patient to receive such information, it will only be shared with an appropriate person on your behalf.
+If it is not medically advisable for you to receive such information, it will only be shared with an appropriate person on your behalf.

-- Receive an explanation of any proposed procedure or treatment, including a description of the nature and purpose of the procedure, known risks or serious side effects and treatment alternatives, including the option of no treatment.
+- Receive an explanation of any proposed procedure or treatment, including a description of the nature and purpose of the procedure, known risks, serious side effects and treatment alternatives, including the option of no treatment.

 - Have access or referral to appropriate legal representation and self-help and advocacy support services.